AlonsoGranados/Machine_translation/README.md

 read_data.py: This file reads the text file and encodes sentences into sequences of tokens.

-train.py: This file includes the logic to get mini batches, compute forward and backward pass, and prediction in validation loss.
+train.py: This file includes the logic to get mini batches, forward and backward pass, and compute validation loss.

 evaluation.py: This file executes a forward pass for a sample.